Signs of Online Emotional Cheating: What Actually Matters

 A feature page focused on how likely matches are turned into screenshots and proof-oriented outputs.

-A feature page for users comparing software-style cheating-detection tools and wanting a privacy-first route instead of invasive surveillance.
+A feature page for users comparing infidelity detection software and wanting a privacy-first dating-app verification route instead of invasive surveillance.

 Manual vs AI Dating Profile Search: A Reference Comparison